In crisis or thinking about suicide? Call or text 988 (U.S. Suicide & Crisis Lifeline) — free, confidential, 24/7.

 Safety first: Don't stop a benzodiazepine on your own - any change should be a slow, supervised taper.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 27% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 27% of the time it should have happened.

 • I've been on a sedative for my anxiety for a while - have we tried a safer long-term option?